hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 docker pull intelanalytics/bigdl-orca:latest
 ```

-If your environment requires a proxy to access the Internet, export your
-development system's proxy settings to the Docker environment by adding `--env http_proxy=${http_proxy}` when you create the docker container in the next step.

 **c.
 Create Docker Container**

-Create the Docker container for BigDL using the ``docker run`` command, as shown below:
+Create the Docker container for BigDL using the ``docker run`` command, as shown below.
+If your environment requires a proxy to access the Internet, export your
+development system's proxy settings to the Docker environment by adding `--env http_proxy=${http_proxy}` when you create the docker container.
 ```
 docker run -a stdout \
   --env http_proxy=${http_proxy} \